Production-grade MCP servers

 Frequently Asked Questions

-How do I return images or files from a tool?
+How do I return binary files or images?

 Hardened & governed from day one